William with his digital art assistant.

 To add a little more magic to DECOPOLIS William created an Art Deco style castle to serve as an entrance to the upstairs area which has lots of Disney items along with old fashioned kids books and toys.
 We call this area of the store FableRealm.

-Couple of the giant gear mechanisms William created to go on top of the DECOPOLIS Mesmer Island Outpost shop we have inside the Mother Road Market on Tulsa's Route 66.
+Couple of the giant gear mechanisms William created to go on top of the DECOPOLIS Mesmer Island Outpost shop that used to be inside the Mother Road Market on Tulsa's Route 66.

 Some of William's earliest paid commissions were for portraits.
 Not every artist can do fine portraiture and one of William's proudest moments was when he was selected by Oklahoma Senator Charles Ford, and Commissioned by Senator A.J.
 Griffin & the Women of the 56th Legislature, to paint a portrait of Alice Brown Davis to hang in the Oklahoma State Capitol building.